THE NORTH KOREAN REACTION TO THE COLD WAR

 Leaflet 134

-The issue of 7 June 1968 mentioned a 36-year-old male crewman on a spy boat that was captured in April 1967.
+The Topical Reports issue of 7 June 1968 mentioned a 36-year-old male crewman on a spy boat that was captured in April 1967.
 He knew about the leaflet that featured Navy Lieutenant Yi and was dropped over North Korea in December 1965.
-Because of the leaflet drop, Lieutenant Yis defection to the south was common knowledge all over the North.
-The captive spy was a true believer and was not impressed by this leaflet.
+Because of the leaflet drop, Lieutenant Yi’s defection to the south was common knowledge all over the North.
+The captive spy was a true believer in Communism and was not impressed by this leaflet.
 He believed that Lieutenant Yi was a traitor who betrayed his nation.
+The defectors who went south to be free felt quite different.

-Another defector stated that it was through these leaflets that he learned that Lieutenant Yi had defected and not been kidnapped by the Americans at Panmunjom as he had been told.
-The North Koreans had his children broadcast an appeal to the people with tears in their eyes to avenge their fathers kidnapping.
+Defector 2 – "Through these leaflets that I learned that Lieutenant Yi had defected and not been kidnapped by the Americans at Panmunjom as he had been told.
+The North Koreans had his children broadcast an appeal to the people with tears in their eyes to avenge their father’s kidnapping."

 JILLI Leaflet Mix 18 Showing the Lieutenant Yi Leaflet